openskope-org/paleocar-browser/README.md

 Running the PaleoCAR backend
 ----------------------------
 The PaleoCAR browser backend can be run from any computer with a Java Runtime Environment (JRE) version 1.8 or higher and an installation of GDAL.
-Because the application is implemented using [Spring Boot](http://projects.spring.io/spring-boot/) and packaged with an embedded Tomcat application server it is not necessary to install Tomcat or a web server of any kind.
+Because the application is implemented using [Spring Boot](http://projects.spring.io/spring-boot/) and packaged with an embedded Tomcat application server it is not necessary to install and configure Tomcat.

 ### Install a Java Runtime Environment (JRE)